-Miles Hewstone is the head of the Oxford Centre for the Study of Intergroup Conflict at the Department of Experimental Psychology, University of Oxford.
+Miles Hewstone is the Director of the Oxford Centre for the Study of Intergroup Conflict at the Department of Experimental Psychology, University of Oxford.

 Miles Hewstone studied psychology at the University of Bristol in 1978, obtained his D.Phil from Oxford University in 1981, and his Habilitation from the University of Tubingen, Germany, in 1986.
 He then undertook postdoctoral work with Serge Moscovici (in Paris) and Wolfgang Stroebe (in Tübingen).
 He has previously held chairs in social psychology at the universities of Bristol, UK; Mannheim, Germany; and Cardiff, UK.